 - Insufficient student support services for students with special education needs in mainstream schools

-As stated in the ESP intermediate outcome 5, wherever feasible the MoE will provide inclusive learning environments for students with special education needs and disabilities.
-This will require strengthening the regulatory framework that guides access and participation of students with SEN and the developing of a special education policy that “defines and operationalises terms including, but not limited to, “least restrictive environment and inclusion”.
+As stated in the education sector plan’s fifth intermediate outcome, wherever feasible the Ministry of Education will provide inclusive learning environments for students with special education needs and disabilities.
+This will require strengthening the regulatory framework that guides access and participation of students with special education needs and developing a special education policy that ‘defines and operationalises terms including, but not limited to, “least restrictive environment and inclusion”’.

-The Education Act (2005) established that the Ministry should develop an understanding of the principle of gender equality and other forms of equality as defined in the Constitution.
+The Education Act established that the Ministry of Education should develop an understanding of the principle of gender equality and other forms of equality as defined in the Constitution.

-The White Paper promoted the development of an HIV/AIDS Policy for Education in collaboration with UNESCO, to recognise HIV and AIDS as a socio-economic issue affecting all sectors inclusive of education, ensure that no student will be denied access to education on the basis of his or her actual or perceived HIV status and fight discrimination.
-In the medium term, the Ministry envisages to review together with Social Development and Gender Affairs, a written policy that will allow pregnant students to return to school after their pregnancy.
+The 2009–19 white paper on education development and policy promoted the development of an HIV/AIDS policy for education in collaboration with UNESCO to recognize HIV and AIDS as a socio-economic issue affecting all sectors, including education; to ensure that no student will be denied access to education on the basis of his or her actual or perceived HIV status; and to fight discrimination.
+In the medium term, the ministry intends to review, together with the Ministry of Social Development and Gender Affairs, a written policy that will allow pregnant students to return to school after their pregnancy.

-St Kitts and Nevis has not yet developed a Gender Policy.
+Saint Kitts and Nevis has not yet developed a gender policy.

-The Education Sector Plan 2017-2021 acknowledges that differences in participation between males and females have been noted in the secondary level and beyond.
-The ESP plans measures to eliminate gender disparities in participation by 2020.
+The 2017–21 education sector plan acknowledges that differences in participation between males and females have been noted at the secondary level and beyond.
+The plan included measures to eliminate gender disparities in participation by 2020.

 Ethnic and linguistic groups

-According to the Education Sector Plan 2017-2021, St Kitts should be ready to accommodate learners with potential language barriers such as the growing number of migrants from the Dominican Republic.
-While most of the population are English speakers, 1.2% identified as Hispanic (SKN Census, 2001).
-Meaningful participation is constrained for English language learners.
-The Plan recognises the need to take into consideration the needs of the growing numbers of persons emigrating from the Dominican Republic, for many of whom English is not a first language.
+According to the 2017–21 education sector plan, Saint Kitts should be ready to accommodate learners with potential language barriers, such as the growing number of migrants from the Dominican Republic.
+While most of the population are English speakers, 1.2% identified as Hispanic in the 2001 census.
+Meaningful participation is constrained for English-language learners.
+The plan recognizes the necessity of considering the needs of the growing numbers of persons emigrating from the Dominican Republic, for many of whom English is not a first language.

-In 2006, the School Meals Programme was already envisaged.
-The Programme provides hot lunches for students at the primary level to ensure the maintenance of adequate nutrition, which serves as a basis for learning.
-The Plan of action for localising and achieving Millennium Development Goals (MDGs) established that by 2015 all schools should be provided with hot lunches heavily subsidised by the government to help those in need of assistance.
+In 2006, the school meals programme was already envisaged.
+The programme provides hot lunches for students at the primary level to ensure the maintenance of adequate nutrition.
+The action plan for localizing and achieving the Millennium Development Goals established that by 2015 all schools should be provided with hot lunches, heavily subsidized by the government, to help those in need of assistance.
 In addition, a public assistance programme from the Ministry of Social Development provides school uniforms for students from low-income families.

-The Education Sector Plan 2017-2021 refers to a number of measures to support the access and participation of children from low-income households.
-Social assistance programs have been implemented to defray the costs of school meals, textbooks, examinations and uniforms.
-To improve targeting and reduce inefficiency in service delivery, more collaboration is needed between the Ministries of Education and Ministries of Social Development.
+The 2017–21 education sector plan refers to a number of measures to support the access and participation of children from low-income households.
+Social assistance programmes have been implemented to defray the costs of school meals, textbooks, examinations and uniforms.
+To improve targeting and reduce inefficiency in service delivery, more collaboration is needed between the Ministry of Education and the Ministry of Social Development.

-The Ministry of Education (MoE) is the highest authority in education.
-The Chief Education Officer is responsible for the general administration of the Education Act (2005) and to ensure that schools and other educational institutions are administered in a proper and efficient manner, develop and direct training for all professional personnel and develop administrative principles and procedures for implementing general policies and administering the school system, amongst others.
+The Ministry of Education is the highest authority in education.
+The chief education officer is responsible for the general administration of the Education Act, for ensuring that schools and other education institutions are administered in a proper and efficient manner; for developing and directing training for all professional personnel; and for developing administrative principles and procedures to implement general policies and administer the school system.

-The Education Sector Plan 2017-2021 sought to enhance governance, planning and management in the education sector.
-Some of the strategies envisioned include strengthening policy action by aligning education legislation with policy mandates, developing capacity in policy development and raising awareness of MoE policies, modifying the MoE organizational structure to improve work processes and implementing policies on equity, resource and data management.
+The 2017–21 education sector plan seeks to enhance governance, planning and management in the education sector.
+Some of the strategies envisioned include strengthening policy action by aligning education legislation with policy mandates, developing capacity in policy development and raising awareness of Ministry of Education policies, modifying the ministry’s organizational structure to improve work processes, and implementing policies on equity and resource and data management.

-The Education Act (2005) provides the legal framework for the management of the Education sector.
-The Act sanctioned the establishment of a series of entities that could aid in the management of the sector.
-However, according to the Education Sector Plan 2017-2021, some of these bodies are not functioning effectively such as the Education Advisory Board or have not been established (e.g. the Council on Early Childhood Education, the Education Review Committee, the National Student Council, School Boards, etc.)
+The Education Act provides the legal framework for the management of the education sector.
+The act sanctioned the establishment of a series of entities that could aid in the management of the sector.
+However, according to the 2017–21 education sector plan, some of these bodies are not functioning effectively, such as the Education Advisory Board, or have not been established, such as the Council on Early Childhood Education, the Education Review Committee, the National Student Council and school boards.

-The planning Division has the responsibility for curriculum development and programme planning
+The planning division is responsible for curriculum development and programme planning.

-According to the Education Act (2005), the Ministry may establish a Council on Special Education to advise the Chief Education on guidelines for the implementation of the provisions of this Division (art.
+According to the Education Act, the ministry may establish a council on special education to advise the chief education officer on guidelines for the implementation of the provisions of the planning division (Art.
 85).
-A Special Education Unit will also be established to assist children with special needs.
+The act also called for a special education unit to be established to assist children with special needs.

-The Office for Special Education in the MoE has recently been reinforced to carry out its responsibility for ensuring that individuals with special education needs are served through the school system.
-They offer assessment, diagnosis and intervention services in speech and language therapy; educational assessment and intervention; teaching for students with moderate to severe mental challenges; and work with visually impaired students.
+The Office for Special Education in the Ministry of Education has recently been reinforced to carry out its responsibility to ensure that individuals with special education needs are served through the school system.
+It offers assessment, diagnosis and intervention services in speech and language therapy; education assessment and intervention; teaching for students with moderate to severe mental challenges; and work with visually impaired students.
 Limited service for clinical psychology is available.
-The Child Development Project of the Ministry of Social Services has prioritised the development of diagnostic kits to identify children with learning or behavioural difficulties at an early age.
+The Child Development Project of the Ministry of Social Services has prioritized the development of diagnostic kits to identify children with learning or behavioural difficulties at an early age.

 Infrastructure and services

-The Plan of action for localising and achieving Millennium Development Goals (MDGs) promoted the construction and remodelling of school facilities.
+The action plan for localizing and achieving the Millennium Development Goals promoted the construction and remodelling of school facilities.
 It sought to establish school libraries to promote literacy and nurture a culture of reading among students in all schools by 2015.

-The Government of St. Kitts has introduced a number of assistance programmes to support families to ensure that children can complete their education such as a School Transport System, which provides a fleet of buses to take children to and from school at no cost to parents and guardians.
+The Government of Saint Kitts has introduced a number of assistance programmes to support families to ensure that children can complete their education, such as a school transport system, which provides a fleet of buses to take children to and from school at no cost to parents and guardians.

-According to the Education Sector Plan 2017-2021, efforts to increase access and participation in early childhood education include expanding existing centres and establishing new ones, implementing the Reaching the Unreached programme for home-based nursery providers and ensuring that public centres are accessible for children with physical disabilities.
+According to the 2017–21 education sector plan, efforts to increase access to and participation in early childhood education include expanding existing centres and establishing new ones, implementing the Reaching the Unreached programme for home-based nursery providers and ensuring that public centres are accessible for children with physical disabilities.

-The White Paper on Education Development and Policy (2009-2019) promoted the integration of ICTs into the delivery of curricula at all levels.
-A Special Education Curriculum for students with severe disabilities aged 5-16 was designed to provide targets for students’ attainment and to develop the ability of the student to track student progress “towards Primary Education level 1”.
-The curriculum is dependent “on the provision of trained teachers who are able to plan for, facilitate and monitor students requiring a more individualised approach, in which their needs, abilities and interests are carefully considered.”
+The 2009–19 white paper on education development and policy promoted the integration of ICT into the delivery of curricula at all levels.
+A special education curriculum for students with severe disabilities aged 5 to 16 was designed to provide targets for students’ attainment and develop the abilities of the student to track student progress ‘towards Primary Education level 1’.
+The curriculum is dependent ‘on the provision of trained teachers who are able to plan for, facilitate and monitor students requiring a more individualised approach, in which their needs, abilities and interests are carefully considered.’

-To strengthen the quality and relevance of education in St. Kitts, the Education Sector Plan 2017-2021 seeks to implement a revised curriculum and learning assessment system that allows students to develop a holistic set of competencies for the 21st century.
+To strengthen the quality and relevance of education in Saint Kitts, the 2017–21 education sector plan seeks to implement a revised curriculum and learning assessment system that allows students to develop a holistic set of competencies for the 21st century.

-Students with special education needs who attend the Cotton Thomas Comprehensive School (CTCS) in St. Kitts or the Cicele Brown Integrated School (CBIS) in Nevis have individualised education plans to meet with the specific learning needs and are exposed to a Special Education Curriculum.
+Students with special education needs who attend the Cotton Thomas Comprehensive School in Saint Kitts or the Cicele Brown Integrated School in Nevis have individualized education plans to meet their specific learning needs and are exposed to a special education curriculum.

-The White Paper encouraged strengthening the use of technology, computers and the internet to enable students to function in the computer world in which they live.
-ICTs will be used mainly as enablers and not as drivers and will provide support to existing manual systems to make them more efficient and effective.
-A Technology Planning Team comprising multiple stakeholders will develop a technology plan that includes professional development for technology use as an essential component and ensure that the educational goals for technology are in line with school and national goals for student learning and that professional development supports those goals.
+The 2009–19 white paper on education development and policy encouraged strengthening the use of technology, computers and the internet to enable students to function in the world in which they live.
+ICT was to be used mainly as an enabler and not as a driver and was intended to provide support to existing manual systems to make them more efficient and effective.
+A technology planning team comprising multiple stakeholders was expected to develop a technology plan including professional development in technology use as an essential component, to ensure that the education goals concerning technology are in line with school and national goals for student learning, and to ensure that professional development supports those goals.

-The Ministry of Education of St Kitts promoted the computerisation of primary and secondary schools and set up a system to assist low-income families by providing textbooks at no cost, and to cover the cost of examination fees though the Student Education Learning Fund (SELF) Project.
+The Ministry of Education promoted the computerization of primary and secondary schools and set up a system to assist low-income families by providing textbooks at no cost and covering the cost of examination fees though the Student Education Learning Fund project.

-The Government of St. Kitts established a Teacher Resource Centre (TRC) as an extension of the Curriculum Development Unit, which provides information and resources for teachers.
+The Government of Saint Kitts established a Teacher Resource Centre as an extension of the Curriculum Development Unit to provide information and resources for teachers.
 It also facilitates assistance from the University of the West Indies, which provides teacher training at the undergraduate and post-graduate levels.

-The White Paper encouraged the revision pre-service and in-service teacher education and their recruitment.
-It established that by 2014, all practicing teachers should have at least a Certificate in Teacher Education.
-By 2015, at least 60% of the trained teachers in primary and secondary schools, as well as the Special Education Unit, will hold a Specialist Certificate in Learning Support.
+The 2009–19 white paper on education development and policy encouraged the revision of pre-service and in-service teacher education and recruitment.
+It established that by 2014, all practising teachers should have at least a certificate in teacher education.
+By 2015, at least 60% of the trained teachers in primary and secondary schools, as well as the Special Education Unit, were expected hold a specialist certificate in learning support.

-According to the Education Sector Plan 2017-2021, there is a need to increase the number of trained teachers and to improve gender balance in the teaching force.
-One of the strategies to strengthen the quality and relevance of education include developing the framework for mandatory pre-service teacher training, establishing a National Teaching Council and a Continuous Professional Development Framework and implementing professional standards and welfare initiatives for teachers.
-The ESP recognises that there are Insufficient training opportunities for staff in mainstream and special needs schools
+According to the 2017–21 education sector plan, there is a need to increase the number of trained teachers and to improve gender balance in the teaching force.
+One of the strategies to strengthen the quality and relevance of education included developing a framework for mandatory pre-service teacher training, establishing a National Teaching Council and a Continuous Professional Development Framework and implementing professional standards and welfare initiatives for teachers.
+The plan recognizes that there are insufficient training opportunities for staff in mainstream and special needs schools

-The Education Sector Plan 2017-2021 recognised that “there is an underdeveloped and underutilized Education Management and Education System (EMIS) to drive evidence-based decision making.”
+The 2017–21 education sector plan recognized that ‘there is an underdeveloped and underutilized Education Management and Education System (EMIS) to drive evidence-based decision making.’